equinix/equinix-cloudevents/CONTRIBUTING.md

 It is imperative that you understand the responsibility involved for managing your team's domain with regards to the `releaseStatus` attribute in your data schema files.
 The [CODEOWNERS](#codeowners) section describes how responsibility is managed within the repo.
 Please review it thoroughly.

+## Note on Font Colors for SLO Table and SLO Category Codes
+We’ve introduced font color styling for the SLO table and SLO Category values to improve visual clarity when browsing the published schema pages.
+Please note that these color styles will only render on the published GitHub Pages site and will not be visible in the raw JSON or preview in the PR.
+When contributing or updating SLO entries, make sure to follow the established formatting and verify the color rendering after the pages are published via Jekyll.
+This ensures consistency and a better visual experience for all users consuming the documentation.

 ## CODEOWNERS